 Brian Bornstein is Professor of Psychology and Courtesy Professor of Law at UNL.
 He started at the university in 2000.
-He is a member of the Law-Psychology, Social, and Cognitive psychology programs.
-He has served as Interim Director of the Social-Personality and Law-Psychology programs and is presently Associate Director of the Law-Psychology program.
-He received his Ph.D. in psychology from the University of Pennsylvania in 1991,and a Master of Legal Studies from the University of Nebraska in 2001.
+He is Director of the Law-Psychology program, as well as a member of the Social-Cognitive program.
+He received his Ph.D. in psychology from the University of Pennsylvania in 1991, and a Master of Legal Studies from the University of Nebraska in 2001.
 Dr. Bornstein's research efforts focus primarily on how juries, especially in civil cases, make decisions, and the reliability of eyewitness memory.
 Additional areas of focus are in applying decision-making principles to everyday judgment tasks, as in medical decision making and distributive and procedural justice.
 He teaches courses on human memory, psychology and law, decision making, and history of psychology at the graduate and undergraduate levels.
-His latest books are the Handbook of Trial Consulting (co-edited with Richard Wiener, Springer Publishing, 2011) and Trauma, Stress and Wellbeing in the Legal System (co-edited with Monica Miller, Oxford University Press, 2013).
-He is co-editor of the journal Psychology, Crime & Law, the NYU Press Psychology & Crime book series, and the Springer Advances in Psychology & Law book series.
+His latest books are Motivating Cooperation and Compliance with Authority (co-edited with Alan Tomkins, Springer Publishing, 2015) and Trauma, Stress and Wellbeing in the Legal System (co-edited with Monica Miller, Oxford University Press, 2013).
+He is co-editor of the the NYU Press Psychology & Crime book series, and the Springer Advances in Psychology & Law book series.

 NOTE: Most of my articles are available here; you can scroll through all UNL psychology faculty publications, or do a search by my name.